R0U5/FreethoughtLLM/readme.md

 ## Responsible Use

 This project is for **research & evaluation**.
-Do not deploy for decisions impacting health, safety, finance, or law without rigorous, domain-specific evaluation and safeguards.
+Do not deploy for decisions impacting health, safety, finance, or law without rigorous, domain-specific evaluation and safeguards!

 ---